lando/lando/PRIVACY.md

 * The right to object.
 You have the right to object to our processing of your Personal Data.
 * The right of restriction.
 You have the right to request that we restrict the processing of your personal information.
 * The right to data portability.
 You have the right to be provided with a copy of the information we have on you in a structured, machine-readable and commonly used format.
 * The right to withdraw consent.
-You also have the right to withdraw your consent at any time where Tandem relied on your consent to process your personal information.
+You also have the right to withdraw your consent at any time where Lando Alliance relied on your consent to process your personal information.

 Please note that we may ask you to verify your identity before responding to such requests.